Rocket-Listings/Rocket-2013/README.md

 You'll hopefully find the new version of the Rocket Listings site.

-Let's stop for a second and realize how much easier that was than setting up the PHP site with all its Rails migrations, git submodule syncing, and apache virtual hosts.

 If you want to show others the site you can run:

 	python manage.py runserver 0.0.0.0:8000